goFrendiAsgard/zaruba/README.md

 Some tasks might __depends__ on several pre-requisited, while some others probably __share similar behavior__.
 For example:

 * A web application can only be started once the database server is running.
-In this case, web application __depends__ on database server.
+This means web application __depends__ on database server.
 * To start TypeScript applications, you need to perform `npm install` and `tsc`.
-In this case, TypeScript applications __share similar behavior__.
+This means TypeScript applications __share similar behavior__.

-When you manually run tasks in parallel or sequentially, you might do some mistakes and you need to re-do everything from scratch.
+Furthermore, when you manually run tasks in parallel or sequentially, you might do some mistakes and you need to re-do everything from the begining.

 ## 💡 Solution